KimCommunication/xtremecache/README.md

 Cavecats:
 - if you use dynamic modules like Your last viewed items, it will be cached and displayed for another visitors :)
-- if you turn your PrestaShop into maintenance mode and do not change module config constant CHECK_FOR_MAINTENANCE to true, your shop will be serving cached pages, maybe it is behaviour desired for someone
+- if you turn your PrestaShop into maintenance mode and do not change CHECK_FOR_MAINTENANCE to true, your shop will be serving cached pages, maybe it is desired for some of us

 SimoneS93 wrote: